How to get around Dublin

 - Let walking and transit support each other

+Getting around Dublin is easier when each day has one main area, one longer move if needed, and enough walking time inside the same neighborhood.
 Walk the center by default, use buses or taxis for awkward jumps, and do not overestimate how much of Dublin needs formal transport once you are already central.

 Dublin is better on foot than many first-timers expect.
 Pair the river core with nearby museums or cathedrals and avoid using transit as an excuse to rebuild the route around one isolated stop.
 Dublin Airport buses are often the cleanest first move if your hotel sits on a direct central corridor.
-A taxi only wins when the flight time, luggage, or last-mile friction would otherwise eat the first evening.
+A taxi only wins when the flight time, luggage, or last-mile hassle would otherwise eat the first evening.

 Most transport problems come from forcing too many district changes into one day rather than from the system itself.